 Similarity measures with the option “Existence of code”

 To calculate similarity, various options are available.
 All of the calculations are based on a four-field table of the following type that is generated for each paired combination of documents (in the background, not displayed):

 a = Number of codes or variable values that are identical in both documents.

 d = Number of codes or variable values that do not exist in both documents.

 b and c = Number of codes or variable values that exist in only one document.

-The calculation options differ in, among other things, the extent to which field “d”, or non-existence in both documents, is considered a match.
+The calculation options differ in, among other things, the extent to which field “d”, the non-existence in both documents, is considered a match.

 Simple match = (a + d) / (a + b + c + d) – Both existence and non-existence are counted as a match.
 The result is the percentage match.

 Jaccard = a / (a + b + c) – Non-existence is completely ignored.

 Kuckartz & Rädiker zeta = (2a + d) / (2a + b + c + d) – Existence is counted twice, non-existence once.